-1. You may file a criminal complaint with the district attorney general (DA).
+- You may file a criminal complaint with the District Attorney General’s Office (DA)

-2. You may request a protective order which may include the following:
+- You may request a protective order which may include the following:

-e.
-An order requiring the abuser to pay money to support you and the minor children if the abuser has a legal obligation to do so.
+- An Order requiring the abuser to pay money to support you and the minor child if the abuser has a legal obligation to do so.

 - An Order preventing the abuser from stalking you..